sandipto729/DBMS_mini_Project/README.md

 This system simplifies library operations and improves efficiency through organized and accessible data.

-Virtual Database
+### Virtual Database
 For this project, we set up a virtual database using MySQL Command Line Client.
 We chose this approach because:

-It gave us a safe environment to test all our SQL queries without any risk We could easily reset the database when needed during development Everyone in our group could work with the same database structure It's perfect for demonstrating how the system works during evaluation The MySQL Command Line Client let us directly execute our queries and see results immediately, which made development and testing much faster.
+--It gave us a safe environment to test all our SQL queries without any risk

+--We could easily reset the database when needed during development

+--Everyone in our group could work with the same database structure

+--It's perfect for demonstrating how the system works during evaluation

+he MySQL Command Line Client let us directly execute our queries and see results immediately, which made development and testing much faster.

-Our Database Structure
+ ### Our Database Structure
 We kept the database simple with three main tables:

  Books (BookID, Title, Author, Genre, Availability)